Apply for help arranging child maintenance

 You'll need:

-• your unique reference number - you may have received this in an email or text message.
-If you do not have one, you can apply for it through Get Help Arranging Child Maintenance
+- your unique reference number - we sent this to you in an email or text message.
+If you do not have one, you can get one through Get Help Arranging Child Maintenance

 Your application is usually processed quicker if you or the other parent claim child benefit.